xhoisadaj/Rock-paper-scissors/readme.md

 ## File Structure

-- `index.html`: The main HTML file containing the game interface.
+- `index.html`: The main HTML file containing the link to the JavaScript file.
-- `script.js`: JavaScript file containing the game logic.
+- `script.js`: JavaScript file containing the game logic and displaying it via the console.
 - `README.md`: This file providing instructions and information about the game.